-- Bring a wet bag for cameras and cell phone because waves crash over the walls of the pool and can get your things wet if you leave them on the rocks.
+- Bring a wet bag for cameras and cell phones because waves crash over the walls of the pool and can get your things wet if you leave them on the rocks.

 Aruba Natural Pool ATV Tours

-One of the best ways to see the Natural Pool in Aruba is by a tour.
+One of the best ways to see the Natural Pool in Aruba is by tour.
 The tours to the Conchi Natural pool are a lot of fun and full of adventure.
 The most common tour going to the pool is by ATV.
-The high clearance and off-road capabilities of the ATVs are perfect for the bumpy rock filled road to the natural pool.
+The high clearance and off-road capabilities of the ATVs are perfect for the bumpy rock-filled road to the natural pool.